jeremieboudreault/paper_heat_burden_qc/README.md

 - `meta_predictors.csv` : Meta-predictors for each health region (RSS) and each health outcome (HO)
 - `heat_thresholds.csv` : Extreme temperature thresholds (Q95) by health region (RSS)

 *Real health data cannot be shared.
 So we replaced the count of each health outcomes with simulations from a Poisson distribution with λ=100.
-Obtained results will not make sence, but at least the user can run the code and understand the data struture.
+Obtained results will not make sense, but at least the user can run the code and understand the data structure.

 ---